dmultiply/Klide/README.md

 - The Frequency of the low pass filter for this sample
 - The Resonance of the low pass filter for this sample

+And the sync button allows to sync with the DAW after the play button of the DAW is pressed